-The canyon country of colorado can be very beautiful, but it can turn deadly in a very short time.
+The canyon country of Colorado can be very beautiful, but it can turn deadly in a very short time.
 There are many hazards that a visitor can encounter in this wonderful country.
-Among them are Rattlensnakes, scorpions, mountain lion, exposed crumbling cliffs, extreme heat and cold and believe it or not rain.
+Among them are rattle snakes, scorpions, mountain lion, exposed crumbling cliffs, extreme heat and cold and believe it or not rain.

 Flash floods can happen in a very short time and become deadly in an instant.
 Most flash floods are caused by slow moving thunderstorms, but they can also occur from dam breaks, ice dams coming apart or debris breaking loose.

 A common mistake people make when they are out in the mountains is not paying attention to what is happening in the distance.
 Even though the sun could be shining overhead, up the valley could be getting rain and if the environment is right that rain water can find it’s way down the canyon very quickly.

 Things to keep in mind when your out is, first, if there is a chance of a thunderstorm you should postpone your outing until the weather can cooperate.
 Second, pay attention of the geologic features of the area your in.
 You want to be especially careful in narrow canyons or normally dry washes.
 If you cross a canyon or wash, remember that it could become full of water in an instant trapping you on the other side.
 Always have an escape route.
 A very small amount of fast moving water can knock a person off of their feet.
 The power of flash floods can move boulders, knock down trees and sweep cars away.
 If you are driving and the road becomes flooded, never attempt to drive through the water.
 Even if you know the road is suppose to be there it could be washed out under the water.